EmmanuelDemey/trainings-v2/training/solutions/javascript/01_introduction/README.md

 ## Checking your work

 The console shows four groups of output and no red error (except in step 4, where the error is the point).
-Run `npm run verify:javascript -- --dir chapters/javascript/tp --tp 01` to have it checked for you.
+Run `pnpm run verify:javascript --dir chapters/javascript/tp --tp 01` to have it checked for you.

 ## Going further